ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0004-when-to-persist-store-changes/index.md

 ### Outside Applications layer handler

-With this approach, handler logic remains the same, except save happens at a level above the handler.
+With this approach, handler logic remains the same, except save happens at the level above the handler.
 In a ASP.NET application, save from the controller action would be one option.
 With core hosted by ASP.NET, one HTTP request typically maps to one handler.
 Other hosts, such as a console or service may